 6. Matting

-If you’re avoiding caravan parks and heading into the unknown, there’s a good chance your front doorstep is going to be either sand or mud!
-Having a good quality matting for out the front of your caravan is the perfect counter to a dirty/sandy caravan.
+If you’re avoiding caravan parks and heading into the unknown, there’s a good chance your front doorstep is going to cop either sand or mud!
+Having good quality matting out the front of your caravan is the perfect counter to a dirty or sandy caravan.

-We like to have matting the full size of our awning, meaning that it becomes our living room and provides a clean area to sit down and relax, or for our boys to put their shoes on or take them off prior to entry to the caravan.
+We like to have matting the full size of our awning.
+This creates our living room, providing a clean area to sit down and relax or to put on and take off footwear before entering the caravan.

 We are yet to find two caravan parks or campgrounds with the same systems or connections in just under 6 months of full-time travel!

 If you are staying at caravan parks, be prepared!
-When it comes to water and waste connections, we haven’t seen one caravan park the same in our nearly 6 months on the road.
-Some are positioned close, some are far, some are at the back, the front or the side.
+When it comes to water and waste connections, we haven’t seen one caravan park the same in our 6 months on the road.
+Some are positioned close, some far, some at the back, the front, or the side.

-Some have small outlets, high outlets, small or large tap connections.
+Some have small outlets, high outlets, small tap connections, or large.
 Having a variety of hose lengths and connections will mean you can hook up your water and drain your grey water with little trouble.

 Purchase or create your own water tank filling device.
 This one is made of food grade hose and brass tap fittings.

-If you are remote and plan to stay there, you will need to be able to bring water onsite to your caravan.
-That might be jerry cans, a bladder or even a larger water tank in your car.
+If you are remote and plan to stay, you will need to be able to bring water onsite to your caravan.
+That might be containers, a bladder, or even a larger water tank in your car.
 Even just filling your caravan’s water from a tap is an art in itself.

-When we first got our caravan we ended up with water all over ourselves when first filling it up.
-Enter the ‘water filling thingy’.
-This little device can take a number of different forms, but what it does it allows you to get water into your caravan tanks without wastage.
+When we bought our caravan and filled it up for the first time, we ended up with water all over ourselves.
+Enter the water filling device.
+This can take a number of different forms, but it allows you to transfer water into your caravan tanks without wastage.

-We’ve seen them made of watering connections, rubber stoppers, different pieces of hose and everything in between.
-The premise is a longer piece of hose that enters deep into your water tanks, allowing air to escape and water to go in without coming back up until the tank is full.
+We’ve seen them made from watering connections, rubber stoppers, different pieces of hose, and everything in between.
+The premise is a longer piece of hose that enters deep into your water tanks, allowing air to escape and water to flow in without surfacing again until the tank is full.

 A good wheel bin bag is a great solution to pack out your rubbish.

-Entering into our national parks or low or free campsites, a key requirement is to take your rubbish with you.
-So many times already we have been to some magnificent sites, only to be disappointed by other people’s rubbish strewn around.
+A key requirement when entering our national parks and low-cost or free campsites is to take your rubbish with you.
+So many times already we have been to some magnificent sites, only to be disappointed by the sight of rubbish strewn about.

-A wheel bin is perfect to add to the back of your 4WD or your caravan.
-We use ours to store our caravan hoses and connections to keep them draining and dry, and then when we are remote use it for secure rubbish storage.
+A wheel bin is perfect to add to the back of your caravan, let alone 4WD.
+We use ours to store our caravan hoses and connections to keep them draining and dry, and when we are remote we use it as a secure rubbish storage space.

-Kangaroos and our other native animals are very clever, so having a strong bag with zips is essential to stop them from getting into it.
-Then when you head out of the site, it’s easy to pull up and dispose of your rubbish correctly.
+Kangaroos and other native Australian animals are very clever… so having a robust bag with zips is essential to prevent them from invading!
+Then, when heading out of the site, pulling up and disposing of your rubbish responsibly is easy too.

 Getting up to your solar panels to keep them clean is really important, so a ladder is a must-have.